Greg Burson – Yogi Bear, Quick Draw McGraw, Snagglepuss, Officer Smith, Wally Gator, Loopy De Loop, Peter Potamus, Uncle Undercover

 Yo Yogi!
 Happy Meal bag. |

-NBC released a promotional comic through Toys
+NBC released a comic through Toys R Us

-R Us to promote their line-up for that season.
+to promote their line-up for that season.
 Published by Harvey Comics, NBC Saturday Morning Comics featured several short strips with

 their all-new shows, which included an adaptation of Yo Yogi! episode “Super Duper Snag.”
 Promotional tie-ins for